daytonaio/daytona/pkg/serverapiclient/docs/PluginAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiInstallProvisionerPluginRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiInstallProviderPluginRequest struct via the builder pattern

 Name | Type | Description  | Notes